Geology

 Picked BoringStringThe currently selected boring.

-OffsetDoubleApplied to the current position of the picked boring allowing user control of a single point in the TIN.
+OffsetDoubleApplied to the current position of the picked boring, allowing user control of a single point in the TIN.

 Group Select